dopecodez/Wikipedia/docs/optionTypes.md

     redirect?: boolean
     preload?: boolean
     fields?: Array<pageFunctions>
+    url?: boolean
 }
 ```
 The options for page methods on `Page` or `wiki`.
 Generally, can be used for all page methods which do not return a array.

 - `redirect : boolean`(default = true) - redirect in case wikipedia returns a 304. **This is the only field that is applicable to any method called on a [Page][1] object**.
 - `autoSuggest : boolean`(default = false) - suggest a page title which is reccomened by wikipedia for given string.
 Useful in case you are using user input to get details for a page.
+- `url : boolean`(default = false) - allows you to pass a valid wikipedia url in the title to get the information of that page.

 The other two fields are only applicable if added on the `wiki.page('title')` method, otherwise its ignored.